mikeyjkmo/react-autocomplete/README.md

 ## Running

 You'll firstly need an API key from the Marvel developer portal.
-Ensure that localhost is set as an accepted referred.
+Ensure that localhost is set as an authorised referring.
 Set this inside a `.env.local` file.

 Example:
 ```